Learning dynamical systems from data: A simple cross-validation perspective, part III: Irregularly-Sampled Time Series: Experiments

 \subsection{Hénon map}

 Consider the Hénon map with $a=1.4,b=0.3$

-We have repeated our experiments five times with a delay embedding of 1, a learning rate $\eta$ of 0.1, a prediction horizon $h$ of 5, maximum time difference $\alpha$ of 3, and have trained the model on 600 points to predict the next 400 points.
-Fig.~\ref{fig:henon_no_learning_attractor} shows that approach (E) cannot reconstruct the attractor because it makes no attempt at learning the kernel and ignores time differences in the sampling.
-Fig.~\ref{Fig:HenonData2} shows that embedding the time delay in the kernel (approach (A)) significantly improves the reconstruction of the attractor of the H\'enon map.
+We have repeated our experiments five times with a delay embedding of 1, a learning rate $\eta$ of 0.1, a prediction horizon $h$ of 5, a maximum time difference $\alpha$ of 3, and have trained the model on 600 irregularly sampled points chosen between $T=0$ to $T=1199$ to predict the next 400 points.
+The panels in Figure \ref{fig:henon_attractor_irregular} display the attractor of the H\'enon map and the irregularly sampled time series from which it was formed.
+Figure \ref{fig:henon_attractor_no_learning} shows that approach (E) cannot reconstruct the attractor or make an accurate forecast of the time series because it makes no attempt at learning the kernel and ignores time differences in the training data.
+Figures \ref{Fig:HenonData4} and \ref{Fig:HenonData6} illustrate that embedding the time delay in the kernel (approach (A)) significantly improves the reconstruction of the attractor of the H\'enon map and the prediction of the time series.
 Table \ref{tab:results} displays the forecasting performance of the different methods.
 We observe that if the kernel is not learned (if the kernel is not data adapted), then the underlying method is unable to learn an accurate representation of the dynamical system.
-However, if the parameters of the kernel are learned, then our proposed approach (A) clearly outperforms the regular KF (approach (B)).
+However, if the parameters of the kernel are learned, then our proposed approach (A) clearly outperforms the regular KF (approach (B) in \ref{Fig:Data1} and \ref{Fig:HenonData5}).
 As for the Euler version, it is not applicable in this case as Hénon is not a continuous map.
+We have also included in Table \ref{tab:alphahenon} in the appendix the results of an experiment that varies $\alpha$ for the irregular and regular KF algorithms.

 {\roman{subfigure}}